caroleolivier/blocktest/NOTES.md

 ### How I spent my time

-I spent 4 hours on the test and then play with it for about 20/30 minutes (I was over 4 hours when I wrote this note and committed the last 2 commits).
+I spent 4 hours on the test and then played with it for about 20/30 minutes (I was over 4 hours when I wrote this note and committed the last 3 commits).

 **3 hours**